Dow pole vaults 22,000, but beware the landing

 "Earnings growth allows the market to be patient about Washington.
 It allows the market to be patient about fiscal reform," said Steven Chiavarone, portfolio manager at Federated Investors in New York, who said they would "be buyers on any weakness."

 Fundamentals remain strong.
-With 350 of 500 companies' reports in, the S&P 500 index is on track to post back-to-back double-digit quarterly earnings growth for the first time in almost six years.
+With 350 of 500 companies' reports in, the S&P 500 index .SPX is on track to post back-to-back double-digit quarterly earnings growth for the first time in almost six years.

 Still, the market is expensive by historical standards.
 Investors are paying $18 for every $1 in expected S&P 500 earnings over the next 12 months, near the highest since 2004 and above the long-term price-to-earnings average multiple of 15.